-The patient was a female 74-year-old so she already had a pre-disposition to having a fracture like this occur.
-According to Hartford HealthCare Medical Group, osteoporosis affects about 30 million Americans and 700,000 individuals experience vertebral fractures each year.
+This patient was a female 75-year-old so she already had a predisposition to having a fracture like this occur.
+According to the Hartford HealthCare Medical Group, osteoporosis affects about 30 million Americans and 700,000 individuals experience vertebral fractures each year.
 Although the levels of severity can differ and are treated differently, about 260,000 of these cases are vertebral compression fractures.
-However, a lot of these vertebral compression fractures are not treated, misdiagnosed or undiagnosed.
+However, a lot of these vertebral compression fractures are not treated, misdiagnosed or never diagnosed.

-After a patient has already received a kyphoplasty, there is an 8% chance of having a cement leakage .
-There is a less than 1% chance of having a repeat fracture in the previously treated vertebra and a 9% chance in the adjacent vertebra.
-There is a 0.17% chance of having a PCE (pulmonary cement embolism.)
-Spinal stenosis that resulted in compression of the spinal cord occurred in 0.16% of the cases.
-(Information about complications performed by Yohan Robinson, Sven Kevin Tschöke and Christoph E Heyde)
+After a patient has already received a kyphoplasty, there is an 8% chance of having a cement leakage.
+There is a <1% chance of having a repeat fracture in the previously treated vertebra and a 9% chance in the adjacent vertebrae.
+There is a 0.17% chance of having a PCE (pulmonary cement embolism).
+Spinal stenosis resulting in compression of the spinal cord occurred in 0.16% of the cases 2.

-Vertebral compression fractures (VCF) are commonly caused by osteoporosis.
+Vertebral compression fractures (VCF) are most commonly caused by osteoporosis.
 In patients with osteoporosis, the forces encountered in daily life are enough to cause fractures.
 They also occur in patients on "long-term steroid therapy" or in patients suffering from cancers that have metastasized to the spine.
 These fractures occur when the vertebral cortex collapses which reduces the overall structure of the vertebra causing excruciating pain.
-About an even number of fractures occur acutely as opposed to chronic fractures that develop over time.
+About an equal number of fractures occur acutely, as occur chronically.